VittoAdesso/VittoAdesso/README.md

      Full Stack Developer.

-     I have a wide professional experience of more than 12 years, as Project Manager and responsible of departments in multinational companies such as engineering, consulting, retail & hostelery sectors.

      The desire to discover what is behind every technological tool that we currently have at our disposal led me enter to the programming world. 👀📎

 <div align="center">